bluxmit/mkdocs-magicspace-website/docs/tutorials/markdown/templates-macros.md

 {% endraw %}
 ```

-Loops are very handy to avoid markdown code duplication and generate templates dynamically from data.
+Loops are very handy to avoid Markdown code duplication and generate templates dynamically from data.
 The following example creates table
 from the dictionary

 === "Output"